 - Tidal Barrage: Tidal barrages are the most efficient way of harnessing tidal energy.
-They require the construction of a dam-like structure that forces water at high speeds through a bottle neck where a turbine is at.
+They require the construction of a dam-like structure that forces water at high speeds through a bottleneck that contains turbines.
 The higher speeds of water mean more kinetic energy, which in turn means more power.
 In many ways, this is like a hydroelectric dam system.

-- Tidal Fences: Tidal fences are similar in design to that of tidal turbines but with one major difference: a different rotor.
-These systems use a turnstile-like design which spins with the direction of the water.
+- Tidal Fences: Tidal fences are similar in design to tidal turbines but with one major difference: a different rotor.
+These systems use a turnstile-like design that spins in the direction of the water.
 People have proposed several variations of this design but the most popular is a spinning cylinder shape that stands vertically.

-This type of design is currently being tested and isn’t officially in commercial use quite yet.
+This type of design is currently being tested and isn’t officially in commercial use.
 The system utilizes a floating barge that has turbines on its underside.

 1. Clean and Renewable

 Tidal energy is as clean and renewable as any sustainable resource available to us today.

 It creates no pollution once it’s manufactured and installed and doesn’t take up that much physical space when compared to other renewable energy systems.

 Most areas experience two high tides and two low tides per day.
 This cycle is easily predicted and isn’t subject to unexpected changes, unlike many other renewable resources.

 Some systems also harvest energy from tidal currents regardless of which direction they are flowing, allowing the production of energy to go on uninterrupted.

 Tidal energy systems are inherently age resistant and have long lifespans.
 The average estimate for most tidal systems is 75-100 years of working use.